 The applicant must demonstrate:

 - Financial need.
 Each applicant must file a Free Application for Federal Student Aid (FAFSA), or alternate application for undocumented applicants, and not exceed the Expected Family Contribution (EFC) limit, as established by the Foundation ($6,000).
 Scholarship offers may be rescinded if an applicant's FAFSA changes prior to fall term of the application year and he or she no longer meets the financial need criteria.
 The FAFSA should be filed early in October and must not have a rejected status at the time of the scholarship application review (mid-March).

 - Good character

-- A concern for others and a contribution of time and energy to volunteer projects and/or service organizations.
+- A concern for others through contributions to volunteer projects and/or family needs.